-J.R.
+Dallas: J.R.
 Ewing was only supposed to be a supporting cast member, with the thrust of the storyline revolving around the feuding families.
-J.R. quickly stole the focus and the producers admitted he had become the breakout character of his series.
+The iconic J.R. quickly stole the focus and the producers admitted he had become the breakout character of his series.

-The Daleks were only intended to appear in the second story and nearly didn't appear at all, but changed the direction of the show from educational to Aliens and Monsters and became the most popular characters.
+The Daleks were only intended to appear in the second story and nearly didn't appear at all, but changed the direction of the show from educational to alien and monster sci-fi and became the most popular characters.
 There were even plans for them to have a spin-off.

 One could argue that several others from the first season rose in prominence, as well.
 Carol Hathaway is a prime example, as she was originally scripted to die from her suicide attempt in the pilot.
 However the test audience (and executive producer Steven Spielberg) enjoyed her so much that she was given a Promotion to Opening Titles in the second episode, became part of the show's supercouple (with Doug Ross, as it turns out), and won Julianna Margulies an Emmy in 1995 (the only one from the entire main cast to earn such an honor).
 She also earned more nominations than any of the other cast members (at six total, starting out as a supporting female before being upgraded to Lead Actress).